 - When the calculations are done, the results file will open for visualization.
 The text results will appear in the top two sections of a new window.
 A control panel for visualizing results will appear in the bottom section.

 - To plot results, select a plot type in the control panel area and then follow the blue line to select all available options for that type of plot.

 - Finally, click the "Plot" button to get the plot in a new window.
 To plot different results, select new options and click the "Plot" button again (which may have changed to "Replot" or "Add Plot").

 - To open saved results for visualization use the "Open..." menu command or click the "Folder" icon.
 Note that "calculation results" are in the file of output text sent by NairnMPM or NairnFEA to standard output, and not one of the associated files written by those calculations.
 Once opened, the text results will appear as described above after running calculations.

-Compiling NairnFEAMPMViz Java Application
+Compiling the NairnFEAMPMViz Java Application

 Compiling Using Eclipse

 Eclipse is an open-source and free development system (IDE) for Java (and for other languages).
 This section explains how to import the NairnFEAMPMViz code into an Eclipse project.
 This method was done using Eclipse Mars (4.5), which is available free for Windows, Mac, and other platforms.
-These steps will probably work for other versions too, possible with minor modifications.
+These steps will probably work for other versions too, possibly with minor modifications.

 Assuming you have the Eclipse IDE for Java development installed, you can import a project for editing NairnFEAMPMViz as follows: